-Normally, DiskSavvy displays an hierarchy of analyzed directories and files sorted by the used disk space and allows one
+Normally, DiskSavvy displays an hierarchy of analyzed directories and files sorted by the used disk space and allows

-located on the main toolbar and select the 'View Top Files' menu item.
+the 'Top Files' button located on the main toolbar and select the 'View Top Files' menu item.
 For each file,

-the list of top 100 files shows the full file name, the host name and the file size.
+the list of top files shows the full file name, the user name and the file size.

 By default, DiskSavvy shows all types of files in the currently displayed location.
-In addition, the user is provided with the ability
+In addition, the user is provided

-files in the Windows system directory, analyze the system hard disk, navigate
+top programs and executable files in the Windows system directory, analyze the system hard disk, navigate

-view and then select the 'View Top 100 Files' menu item.
+view and then select the 'View Top Files' menu item.

-Finally, DiskSavvy provides the ability to export the list of top 100 files to a number of report formats including HTML,
+Finally, DiskSavvy provides the ability to export the list of top files to a number of report formats including HTML,

 PDF, Excel, text and CSV.
 In order to export the list of top files, press the 'Export' button located on the top files

 dialog, select an appropriate report format enter a file name to export the report to and press the 'Save' button.